mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 Keep your model simple and focused, and strive for boring plain code.
 Often teams quickly fall into the trap of overcomplicating a problem.
 Keeping a solution simple does not mean opting for the quick and dirty; it’s about avoiding mess and unnecessary complexity.
 Use simplicity during code review or pair programming.
 Developers should challenge each other to ensure they are proving a simple solution and that the solution is explicitly focused only on the problem at hand, not just a general solution to a generalized problem.

-### Change the Problem
+#### The Jurassic Park Principle

+ > "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should.”
+Dr. Ian Malcom, Jurrasic Park

+All problems are not created equal; some are complex and are of little business value, so it makes no sense to waste effort in finding automated solutions for them.
+Complex edge cases do not always need automated solutions.
+Humans can manage by exception.
+If a problem is complex and forms an edge case, speak to your stakeholder and domain expert about the value of automating it.
+Your effort could be better served elsewhere, and a human might better handle this exception.
+You can produce elegant and beautiful software but if it provides no value or misses the point then it is utterly useless.

+Simple problems require simple solutions.
+Trivial domains or subdomains that do not hold a strategic advantage for businesses will not benefit from all the principles of DDD.
+Developers who are keen to apply the principles of DDD to any project regardless of the complexity of the problem domain will likely be met with frustrated business colleagues who are not concerned with the less important areas of a business.
+Talk to people about the opportunity cost before writing code and don’t worry about not solving all the problems.

+If we remind ourselves of the theory of constraints we should avoid local optimisations at expense of improving the system.
+You should ask yourself will your output produce meaningful outcomes - should you expend lots of effort and energy on are area of the solution that does not impact the core domain?

+You need to master the art of saying no. This is of course very difficult in practice, but it is worth it.
+Well meaning business counterparts may want you to optimise for their department at the expense of the system.
+Empathising with them and helping them understand how this distracts you from the overall goal will give you more time to focus on the strategic high value areas.

+#### Build Subdomains For Replacement Rather Than Reuse

+When developing models in subdomains try and build them in isolation with replacement in mind.
+Keep them separated from other models, legacy code, and third party services by using clean boundaries.
+By coding for replacement rather than reuse you can create good enough supporting subdomains without wasting effort on perfecting them.
+In the future they can be replaced by off‐the‐shelf solutions or can be rewritten as business needs change.
+Stiive for good boundaries rather than perfect models.
+Boundaries are often harder to change than a model.

+#### Simplify The Solution By Simplifying The Problem

-Writing software is expensive, code is expensive to produce and maintain.
+Writing software is costly, code is expensive to produce and maintain.
 If you can solve a solution without code it’s great.
 If you can limit what you output this is a good thing.
 Teams should be rewarded for developing simple solutions that enable business capability at a low actual cost and low opportunity cost.
 One way to do this is to change the problem.
 If you have a poorly understood or inefficient business process then applying a technical solution to it will simply create an expensive automated, but more complex process.

 Don’t be lazy and code around the problem.
 Sometime it’s easier to code and add to domain complexity rather than change business process as it’s difficult to get the decision makers in a room.
 But you must do everything you can to simplify problems so that you can produce simpler solution models.
 Highlight overly verbose or poor business process to your business counterparts so that are able to make changes.
 It’s easy and lazy to not change process with the excuse that it’s been like that and it’s established, especially when it requires complex code to work around it.
-You wouldn’t hesitate to refactor complex code why not refactor the business?.
-Don’t accept mediocrity in business process sort it at the root instead of trying to use software.
+We understand the value of code refactoring why not refactor the business?
+Don’t accept mediocrity in business process, highlight it at the root and speak to your business counterparts before trying to automate.

-### Explore alternative models
+### Challenge Your Solution

+ > "All good solutions have one thing in common: they are obvious but only in hindsight.", Eli Goldratt

 When you are starting out on a new solution you are probably least knowledgeable about the domain.
 Paradoxically this is also the time when you will be making important decisions.
-Each different model will have different trade offs, pros and cons.
-Don’t delay making decisions because they are imperfect.
-A lack of decision making is the biggest blocker I have consistently seen in software projects.
-Make decisions based on what you know and what you need to achieve.
-You can always change your mind when you have more data.
-It’s not about being right or wrong it’s about moving forward, progressing and driving toward value.
-You will make wrong decisions but only from the luxury of hindsight so please don’t beat yourself up - remember this is a learning process.
+Complex domains are full of uncertainty, you need to be comfortable with this and with not knowing all the answers upfront.
+Remember a wrong choice is rather like an AB test, you chalk it up to experience and you have more knowledge on what doesn’t work.

 They say all models are wrong, its just that some are more useful.
 Your initial model will be wrong, but don’t get too hung up.
 Remember you need to love the problem not your initial solution.
-The process of learning more about the problem domain is achieved over many iterations and many modelling attempts..
-Your knowledge will grow, and with this you will be able to evolve your model into something useful and appropriate.
+The process of learning more about the problem domain is achieved over many iterations and evolutions..
+Your knowledge will grow, and to your solution, into something useful and appropriate.

-Complex domains are full of uncertainty, you need to be comfortable with this and with not knowing all the answers upfront.
-Remember a wrong choice is rather like an AB test, you chalk it up to experience and you have more knowledge on what doesn’t work.

-### Don’t stop at your first attempt

-When arriving at the first useful model, most teams usually stop exploring and jump to their keyboards to implement it.
-Your first model will unlikely be your best.
-Once you have a good model, you should park it and explore the problem from a different direction.
-Exploration and experimentation are vital to enable deep discoveries and to learn more about the problem domain; therefore, make mistakes and validate new ideas by comparing them to bad ones.

-Try to unlearn everything you gained for the first model and take a new direction.
 Explore and experiment to reveal insights and offer new solutions.
 The result of tackling a problem from various angles is not the creation of a perfect model but instead the learning and discovery of concepts in the problem domain.
 This is far more valuable and leads to a team able to produce a useful model at each iteration.

+#### Model Exploration Whirlpool

+Eric Evans, the creator of Domain‐Driven Design, has created a draft document named the Model Exploration Whirlpool (http://domainlanguage.com/ddd/whirlpool/).
+This document presents a method of modeling and knowledge crunching that can complement other agile methodologies and be called upon at any time of need throughout the lifetime of application development.
+It is used not as a modeling methodology but rather for when problems are encountered during the creation of a model.
+Telltale signs such as breakdowns in communication with the business and overly complex solution designs or when there is a complete lack of domain knowledge are catalysts to jump into the process dened in the Model Exploration Whirlpool and crunch domain knowledge.

+The whirlpool contains the following activities:

+ * Scenario Exploring
+A domain expert describes a scenario that the team is worried about or having difculty with in the problem domain.
+A scenario is a sequence of steps or processes that is important to the domain expert, is core to the application, and that is within the scope of the project.
+Once the domain expert has explained the scenario using concrete examples the team understands, the group then maps the scenario, like event storming in a visual manner in an open space.

+ * Modeling
+At the same time of running through a scenario, the team starts to examine the current model and assesses its usefulness for solving the scenario expressed by the domain expert.

+ * Challenging the Model
+Once the team has amended the model or created a new model they then challenge it with further scenarios from the domain expert to prove its usefulness.

+ * Harvesting and Documenting
+Significant scenarios that help demonstrate the model should be captured in documentation.
+Key scenarios will form the reference scenarios, which will demonstrate how the model solves key problems within the problem domain.
+Business scenarios will change less often than the model so it is useful to have a collection of important ones as a reference for whenever you are changing the model.
+However, don’t try and capture every design decision and every model; some ideas should be left at the drawing board.

+ * Code Probing
+When insight into the problem domain is unlocked and a design breakthrough occurs the technical team should prove it in code to ensure that it can be implemented.

+#### Exploring Multiple Models

+> "It's better to be approximately right than precisely wrong." —Eli Goldratt

+Most teams usually stop exploring and jump to their keyboards when they arrive at the first useful model.
+Your first model will unlikely be your best.
+Once you have a good model, you should park it and explore the problem from a different direction.
+It’s not about being right or wrong it’s about moving forward, progressing and driving toward value.
+You will make wrong decisions but only from the luxury of hindsight so please don’t beat yourself up - remember this is a learning process.

 There is no such thing as a stupid question or a stupid idea.
 Wrong models help to validate useful ones, and the process of creating them aids learning.
 When working in a complex or core area of a product, teams must be prepared to look at things in a different way, take risks, and not be afraid of turning problems on their head.
 For a complex core domain, a team should produce at least three models to give itself a chance at producing something useful.
 Teams that are not failing often enough and that are not producing many ideas are probably not trying hard enough.
 When deep in conversation with a domain expert, a team should not stop brainstorming at the first sign of something useful.
 Once the team gets to a good place, it should wipe the whiteboard and start again from a different angle and try the what-if route of investigation.
 When a team is in the zone with an expert, it should stay there until it exhausts all its ideas.

 Only stop modelling when you have run out of ideas and not when you get the first good idea.
 Once you have a useful model start again.
 Challenge yourself to create a model in a different way, experiment with your thinking and design skills.
 Try to solve the problem with a completely different model.
 Constantly refactor to your understanding of the problem domain to produce a more expressive model.
 Models will change with more knowledge.
 Remember a model is only useful for a moment in time; don’t get attached to elegant designs.
 Rip up parts of your model that are no longer useful, and be willing to change when new use cases and scenarios are thrown at your design.

 ## Principle 4: Optimize the Overall System